Click an FAQ below.

 UT Martin owns a number of instruments that may be checked out.
 Most low brass and percussion are provided.
 There are also a limited number of high brass and woodwind instruments if needed.

-No. Lockers are available at no cost in the music building.
+No. Lockers are available in the music building.

 Yes.
 The Wind Ensemble does run-out performances at local High Schools in the Fall and a regional or national tour in the Spring.
 In addition, the Marching Band performs "in exhibition" at high school marching band festivals.
 In past years we have traveled to St. Louis to perform for the Bands of America regional competition in the dome used by the St. Louis Rams.
 We are currently working on an invitation to perform at a Tennessee Titans football game as well as various regional and state competitions.